Recent News

 Kearney moved to Winston-Salem to work for Atrium Health Care Plus in a community clinic, through which she visited patient homes to administer medicine and educate them on health issues.

 But she had her eye on an Associate Degree in Nursing.
-She was accepted at Surry Community College, but her work and class schedules would not mesh.
-She was accepted at Durham Tech, whose day program was easier on her schedule, but it was too long of a drive.
+Surry Community College accepted her, but her work and class schedules would not mesh.
+Then Durham Tech accepted her, where the day program was easier on her schedule – but it was too long of a drive.

 “I met a Reidsville native who spoke volumes about the LPN to ADN program at Rockingham Community College.
 I did not know RCC existed,” Kearney said.
 “It was an hour away, but she said it would be worth every minute.”